danoan/combinations/README.md

 MagLac (Multiple type Lazy Combinations) allows to iterate over combinations of many lists of different types in a lazy fashion.
-This is an education project and is incomplete.

 # Example of use